AnaZapataG/avalanche-guard/README.md

 ## Thank You!

 Thanks for being part of our community!
-Your photos help provide the most accurate and localized forecasts.See an avalanche?
+Your photos help provide the most accurate and localized forecasts.
+See an avalanche?
 Send it our way!! 📷❄️⛷️

 <style>
     .grid-container {